sr99622/libonvif/README.md

 ---

-Sends continuous move commands to the camera
+Sends continuous move commands to the camera, note that a profile must be selected i.e. get profile.
+Values are all floating point between -1.0 and 1.0.

 - move pan pan_value tilt_value(all required)
 - move zoom value(required)